datagen24/cowrieprocessor/README.md

 ## Architecture Overview

 ### Centralized Database Design
-The system uses a central SQLite database to aggregate data from multiple honeypot sensors.
+The system uses a centralized database (SQLite or PostgreSQL) to aggregate data from multiple honeypot sensors.
 Each sensor is identified by a unique name, allowing for both aggregate and per-sensor analysis.
+PostgreSQL is recommended for production deployments due to better performance and scalability.

 ### Directory Structure
 ```
 /mnt/dshield/
 ├── data/
-│   ├── db/                    # Central SQLite database
+│   ├── db/                    # Central database (SQLite or PostgreSQL connection)
 │   ├── cache/                 # API response caches
 │   ├── temp/                  # Temporary processing files
 │   └── logs/                  # Application logs and status files